rolandtoth/Blog/input/columnselect-jquery-table-column-select-plugin/index.md

 ---json
 {
     "title": "ColumnSelect: Table Column Select Plugin for jQuery", "excerpt": "Seems like I'm becoming a jQuery plugin developer but this is not the case.
-In fact when I find an interesting idea for a plugin that is not yet built I take it as a challenge - provided if it does not require a rocket scientist.
-That was the case with ColumnSelect as well: a new plugin that adds select boxes to choose which column to show.", "date": "2013-05-02",
+In fact when I find an interesting idea for a plugin that is not yet built I take it as a challenge.", "date": "2013-05-02",
     "img": "columnselect-jquery-table-column-select-plugin.png",
     "bgImg": "ren-ran-vulGK2GkhAs-unsplash.webp",